The Ultimate Travel Nurse Packing Checklist

 – Something sentimental to remind you of home, such as a cozy blanket, a photo album, a scented candle, or your favorite book.

-Now that you’re prepared for your first travel assignment, you can rest easy, and start planning fun activities to do in your new destination!
-Check out where you can fulfill your wanderlust by reading about our top destinations
+Now that you’re packed for your first travel assignment, you can rest easy, and start planning fun activities to do in your new destination!
+Check out where you can fulfill your wanderlust by reading about our top destinations.

 - Travel Nursing Assignments: Live Like A Local – Tacoma! - April 8, 2019